 Ashar’s non-surgery goals

 - OK, so this one is surgery-related, somewhat: Walking Dead Season 9 premiers Oct.
-7 and her goal is to be home from the hospital to watch it
+7 and his goal is to be home from the hospital to watch it

 - Turn 19 (“I just feel old.
 That’s my last year with ‘teen.’
 Then I’m 20.”
-That’s what she said when she was telling me what to write.)
+That’s what he said when he was telling me what to write.)

-- Continue with Outschool – she’s taking a 10-week forensics class with one of her favorite teachers, Thomas Jones, who she’s had several classes with in the past year.
+- Continue with Outschool – he’s taking a 10-week forensics class with one of his favorite teachers, Thomas Jones, who he’s had several classes with in the past year.

 - Visit Georgia to see where the Walking Dead is filmed and eat at Norman Reedus’ restaurant

-- See Alice Cooper in concert (spoiler alert: She does that this week with her best friend, Leah.)
+- See Alice Cooper in concert (spoiler alert: He does that this week with a friend.)

 - Go to another Walker-Stalker Con to see Norman and Jeffrey D. Morgan)